ChicoState/UX-BlueConnect/phaseII/README.md

 ## Caveats

 A cognitive walkthrough is not a substitute for a study involving real users, so there could be potential issues with the design that were not brought to light through the cognitive walkthrough.
-Wireframes are still low fidelity so those performing the cognitive walkthroughs might have made certain assumtions about the way the app functioned that could lead to uncaught design flaws.
+Wireframes are still low fidelity so those performing the cognitive walkthroughs might have made certain assumptions about the way the app functioned that could lead to uncaught design flaws.